 under the terms of the Basel Convention Annex I, II, III, and VIII, and percentage of transported waste shipped internationally.
 2010: 9,410 tons of hazardous waste, 75.74% of which was from remediation projects.
-2011 4,275 tons of hazardous waste, 8.53% of which was from remediation projects.
-2012 40,414 tons of hazardous waste, 83.62% of which was from remediation projects.
-2013 19,459 tons of hazardous waste, 65.99% of which was from remediation projects.
-All hazardous waste is disposed of in the United States of America with 0% shipped internationally.
+2011: 4,275 tons of hazardous waste, 8.53% of which was from remediation projects.
+2012: 40,414 tons of hazardous waste, 83.62% of which was from remediation projects.
+2013: 19,459 tons of hazardous waste, 65.99% of which was from remediation projects.
+2014: 17,980 tons of hazardous waste, 3.1% of which was from remediation projects.
 EN25 Identity, size, protected status, and biodiversity value of water bodies and related habitats significantly affected by the reporting organization's discharges of water and runoff.
 The Company has facilities and operations in the watershed of the New York estuary (e.g. Jamaica Bay and other protected coastal regions).
 Runoff from certain facility locations could impact these estuary regions.
 However, we do not see this as a significant risk as we work to minimize and mitigate the risk through the utilization of State-approved best management practices regulated through storm water discharge permits.
 Con Edison discharge of cooling water at steam generating plants have the potential to adversely impact surface waters.
 To mitigate this impact, Con Edison continues to operate in strict compliance with the governing State Pollution Discharge Elimination System (SPDES) permit for each individual station and we therefore do not identify this impact as significant.
 EN26 Initiatives to mitigate environmental impacts of products and services, and extent of impact mitigation.
-Environmental Performance EN27 Percentage of products sold and their packaging materials that are reclaimed by category.
+Environmental Performance - Water EN27 Percentage of products sold and their packaging materials that are reclaimed by category.
 This indicator is not material as Con Edison does not sell material products, and therefore has no packaging material reclamation data to track.